dhangerkapil/reasoning-llms-usecases/README.md

-# FSI Reasoning Use Case Examples
+# Reasoning Use Case Examples

 This repository contains a collection of use case examples demonstrating reasoning capabilities with large language models (LLMs) like O1.
 Each use case is designed to evaluate interpretable reasoning, dataset referencing, and audit-friendly outputs in financial and insurance domains.